AntCMS-org/AntCMS/readme.md

 ## Missing Functionality

-AntCMS is being largely rebuilt for better, faser, easier functionality the following functionality currently does not exist compared to previous versions:
+AntCMS is being largely rebuilt for better, faster, easier functionality the following functionality currently does not exist compared to previous versions:

  - The administrator plugin (UI for system management).
  - User management.